본문 바로가기

 [New Year Interview] "AI Will Reshape the Financial Market...
 The Gap Will Widen Without Innovation" Jung-Hoon Park, CEO of Woori Financial Research Institute, is being interviewed by The Asia Business Daily at Woori Financial Digital Tower on Sogong-ro, Seoul.
 Photo by Jo Yongjun

 "Artificial intelligence (AI) is reshaping the financial market.
-The opportunity gap between those who are proficient in AI and those who are not will only continue to widen."
+The opportunity gap between those who are proficient in AI and those who are not will continue to widen."

 "The Financial Sector Must Accelerate AI Adoption...
 The Gap Will Widen"

-Regarding concerns that AI will completely replace human jobs, Park said there is little need for excessive worry.
-He stated, "Looking at the situation so far, it is more accurate to say that AI is reshaping the way work is done rather than replacing jobs.
-AI is taking over repetitive and standardized tasks, while those responsible for such work are now able to focus on higher-value roles."
-However, he pointed out, "The opportunity gap between those proficient in AI and those who are not is widening," and explained, "To minimize this gap, programs that enhance AI literacy and support its utilization need to become more widespread."
+Regarding concerns that AI will replace all human jobs, Park said there is little need for excessive worry.
+"So far, it is more accurate to say that AI is reshaping the way work is done rather than simply replacing jobs," he said.
+"AI is taking over repetitive and standardized tasks, while those responsible for such work are being freed up to focus on higher-value roles."
+However, he noted, "The opportunity gap between those proficient in AI and those who are not is widening," and explained, "To minimize this gap, programs that improve AI literacy and support its use need to become more widespread."

 [New Year Interview] "AI Will Reshape the Financial Market...
 The Gap Will Widen Without Innovation"

-Park explained, "Woori Financial Research Institute has conducted in-depth analyses of how neighboring countries like Japan and China have overcome bubble collapses and demographic changes to revive their economies.
-In particular, we conducted comprehensive research on the role of corporate finance in Japan's recovery from long-term recession, and I believe this background is why we were the only private financial institution invited to the government TF."
-He added, "Woori Financial Group was also the first in the domestic financial sector to announce plans to expand productive finance, actively responding to government policy, which was also a key factor."
+Park explained, "Woori Financial Research Institute has conducted in-depth analyses of how neighboring countries such as Japan and China have overcome bubble collapses and demographic changes to revive their economies.
+In particular, we conducted thorough research on the role of corporate finance in Japan's recovery from prolonged recession, and I believe this background is why we were the only private company invited to join the government TF."
+He added, "It was also significant that Woori Financial was the first in the domestic financial sector to announce plans to expand productive finance, actively responding to government policy."

 [New Year Interview] "AI Will Reshape the Financial Market...
 The Gap Will Widen Without Innovation" Jung-Hoon Park, CEO of Woori Financial Research Institute, is being interviewed by The Asia Business Daily at Woori Financial Digital Tower on Sogong-ro, Seoul.
 Photo by Jo Yongjun